-On the evening of that first Easter Sunday, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, “Peace be with you!”
+On the evening of that first Easter Sunday, when the disciples were together, with the doors locked for fear of the Jewish leaders, the resurrected Jesus came and stood among them and said, “Peace be with you!”
 He showed them His hands and side and the disciples were overjoyed.
 (John 20:19-20)

 Jefferson’s Religion Was False

 The Scriptural evidence for Jesus’ resurrection is very strong, but Thomas Jefferson (1743–1826), our third U.S. President, was a skeptic.
-He was a great man in some ways, but he could not accept God’s miracles in Scripture.
+He was a brilliant man in some ways, but he could not accept God’s miracles in Scripture.
 That’s foolish.
 Human beings are not competent to judge God.
 We must submit to His revelation and the Bible is full of His miracles from beginning to end.
 Jefferson edited his own version of the Gospels, called “The Life and Morals of Jesus of Nazareth.”
 Jefferson deleted most references to God’s supernatural work, confining himself mostly to Christ’s moral teachings, which he appreciated.
-Jefferson’s Bible closeD with these words, “There laid they Jesus and rolled a great stone at the mouth of the sepulchre (tomb) and departed.”
+Jefferson’s “Bible” closed with these words, “There they laid Jesus and rolled a great stone at the mouth of the sepulchre (tomb) and departed.”
 Jefferson cut out the resurrection.
 Thank God that’s not the way the true story really ends!

 Other Opinions of Christ’s Resurrection

 Near 90 AD, the Jewish historian Flavius Josephus wrote the Antiquities of the Jews.
 It contains two references to Jesus of Nazareth and one reference each to John the Baptist and Jesus’ brother James.
 Josephus reported that Jesus was the Messiah and a wise teacher who was crucified by Pontius Pilate and that His disciples reported that Jesus appeared to them alive on the third day.